test-fleet/helm-charts/README.md

 # TestFleet Helm Charts

 TestFleet is a distributed API testing and monitoring tool.

-- **Scenes** are cron-scheduled sequences of HTTP requests, with assertions and variables passed between them.
-- Each scene broadcasts over Redis to every registered, headless [runner](https://github.com/test-fleet/test-runner).
-- Results are aggregated across runners against a configurable pass threshold.
+You define **Scenes**: cron-scheduled sequences of HTTP requests called **Frames**, each with assertions on the response and extractors that pull values into variables used by later frames in the same run.
+A frame that fails its assertions stops the run there; later frames are skipped.

+Each scene broadcasts over Redis to every registered, headless [runner](https://github.com/test-fleet/test-runner), so the same scene executes from wherever you've deployed a runner, whether that's different regions, clouds, or networks.
+Results from every runner are aggregated against a configurable pass threshold, so you can require all runners to agree, just a majority, or just one.

-- The [control-server](https://github.com/test-fleet/control-server) hosts the API, scheduler, and web UI.
+The [control-server](https://github.com/test-fleet/control-server) hosts the API, the scheduler, and the web UI used to build scenes and review results.
+Authentication is OAuth-only (Google, GitHub, Microsoft, or Okta); there's no local username/password login.

 This repo holds the two Helm charts that deploy it: